PaulVaucelle/FlyingTop/README.md

 scram b -j 8

+More details are available at : https://twiki.cern.ch/twiki/bin/view/CMS/EgammaUL2016To2018 and https://twiki.cern.ch/twiki/bin/view/CMS/PileupJetIDUL#Recommendations_for_2018_UL_data if needed

 # these packages are used in the flyingtop_MC(data).py files

 # Electron p4 and Muon rochester corrections are directly applied in the code through different methods as well as for PileUp